-As stated in the previous article, in parallel to the disparagement of the religion of Moroccans, Spanish chroniclers attacked aspects of their customs.
-Thus, for most Spaniards at the time, the best reflection of the hardiness and the brutality of their opponents was the ramshackle appearance of their habitats, their way of dressing and eating, etc.
+New York - As stated in the previous article, in parallel to the disparagement of the religion of Moroccans, Spanish chroniclers attacked aspects of their customs.
+Thus, for most Spaniards at the time, the best reflection of the brutality of their opponents was the ramshackle appearance of their habitats, their way of dressing and eating, etc.

 The other target of vilification of Spanish authors involved the alleged lack of hygiene in all aspects of the daily life of Moroccans.
 According to them, this lack of hygiene was worsened due to the absence in Morocco, as elsewhere in the Muslim world, of doctors and practitioners comparable to those existing in Spain, in addition to the superstitious practices, which were used as medicine among Moroccans.
 According to Juan de Persia, these practices consisted mainly of treatment with herbs and the Koran.

 “When it comes to healing sicknesses, like other barbarous nations, they use herbs and prescribe remarkable diets.
 But they use indentations in acute diseases, such as the “esquinancia” and “pleurosis”, as well other diseases.
 They are superstitious, and take pride in predicting events of disease.
 They consult many mosques where there are bodies of Sofis, and Sultans, who they believe they were saints.”